DIPSAS/DockerFeed/README.md

   - `--offline` to work offline.
   - `--remove-files` to remove matching docker-compose file from local storage when removing stacks from the Swarm.
   - `--verify-uri` to verify the jfrog uri certificate.
+  - `--verify-images` to validate required labels on images during the 'verify' action.
   - `-i/--infrastructure` to specify which infrastructure stacks to use.
 Default is `infrastructure`.
   - `-h/--help` for help:
     - `dockerf -h`